achambour/parser-project/README.md

 * It must be *context-free* ie. the grammar does not change under any circumstances exterior to its rules.

-* It must be *unambiguous* ie. a given expression can only be interpreted in one way and, as such, the parser generates a correspondingly unique parse tree.
+* It must be *unambiguous* ie. a given expression can only be interpreted in one way and the parser generates a correspondingly unique parse tree.
 The requirement to have unambiguity is essential for our parser to work as it is a deterministic finite state machine.

 * It must not be *left recursive* ie. no string in the grammar can decompose into itself followed by a suffix.